 - And again in Attack of the Clones, this time with C3PO "beside himself".

 - A serious example of this would be in Akira Kurosawa's Ran, where a king survives the seige of his own castle without making any effort to avoid his death.

-- Jack does this in the second movie.
+- Jack does this in Pirates of the Caribbean: Dead Man's Chest.
 After the fight starts, the man starts wandering aimlessly through the pub, randomly trying on people's hats to replace the one he lost at the beginning of the movie.
 He narrowly avoids getting injured in some spectacularly funny ways (such as ducking to get a dropped hat off the floor and avoiding a flying bottle that smashes on the wall above him).